Pronounced ka-REE-boo, which means “welcome” in Swahili.

 $795/week or $175/night

-Memorial Day weekend through Labor Day weekend
+Memorial Day weekend through the first weekend of October.

 $350 for weekly stay, or equivalent to one night’s stay.